-As we await the arrival of the 2019 Paris-Roubaix - an early-season highlight for any fan of cycling - we're treating CHPT3 followers to exclusive, full extracts from David Millar's book, "The Racer".
-Winner of the Cycling Book of the Year, David writes from the perspective of a professional, preparing for the race and providing an enthralling look inside the crazy race with no details left out.
+It's the day after the 2020 Paris-Roubaix that didn't happen, for now anyway - we've been treating CHPT3 followers to exclusive, full extracts from David Millar's book, "The Racer" (winner of Cycling Book of the Year in 2016) over the past few days, this is the final edition, and it's fittingly called "Farewell Roubaix".
+David writes from the perspective of a professional, preparing for the race and providing an enthralling look inside the crazy race with no details left out.
 Ensure you're signed up to our newsletter to be informed each time a new extract is released.

 Published with consent and thanks to Yellow Jersey Press